 Estimated reading time: 6 minutes

-Our database is like a virtual library, where you can safely keep all the information important to your company's processes, such as product catalogs, suppliers, and clients.
+Our database is like a virtual library, where you can safely keep all the information essential to your company, such as product catalogs, suppliers, and clients.

 Here is a quick tutorial to create a database of your own.

 Go to Pipefy's home screen and click on New database.

 By default, your database is set as public.
 That means anyone with the link will be able to view it.
 If you want to change that, go to Settings → General → Permissions.

 Now, create a table to be filled with the data you want to save.
 For example: Contact name, phone, and email.

 Start adding columns.
 Click on the button with a plus sign and choose the desired type field.
 For example, a contact's name can be input with the short text field.

 You can choose if the field is required or not, so your stakeholders can't skip it.

 And add a description, which can be a reminder or directions, for example.